rohanbagul888/Veri-Vision/README.md

 \
 <br>

-# Deepfake Detector
+# Veri-Vision
-Deepfake Detector is an AI/ML model designed to detect AI-generated or manipulated images.
+Veri-Vision is an AI/ML model designed to detect AI-generated or manipulated images.

 <br><br>